noahemmet/JTSTextView/README.md

 ## One More Thing

 Oh yeah: JTSTextView also automatically manages changing its bottom content inset in response to keyboard visibility changes.
-Finally.
+Finally!
+If you don't want this, just set `automaticallyAdjustsContentInsetForKeyboard` to NO.